demisto/content/Packs/PrismaCloudCompute/Integrations/PaloAltoNetworks_PrismaCloudCompute/README.md

 To better understand how playbooks and scripts interoperate, consider the _Prisma Cloud Compute - Vulnerability Alert_ playbook.

 * When the playbook is triggered, the **Parse Vulnerability Alert** starts running.
-* The task runs the **PrismaCloudComputeParseVulnerabilityAlert** script, which takes the `Prismacloudcomputerawalertjson` field of the incident (the raw JSON alert data) as input.
+* The task runs the **PrismaCloudComputeParseVulnerabilityAlert** script, which takes the `prismacloudcomputerawalertjson` field of the incident (the raw JSON alert data) as input.

 ![image](https://user-images.githubusercontent.com/49071222/72902982-1601d000-3d35-11ea-8be2-a12ac8ea8862.png)